spacetelescope/awesimsoss/README.rst

 Simulated Planetary Transits
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The example above was for an isolated star though.
+The example above was for an isolated star.
 To include a
 planetary transit we must additionally provide a transmission spectrum
 and the orbital parameters of the planet.